-If you are interested in completing an internship/field experience in Sociology, Anthropology, or Criminology, the first step is to attend an information session and/or meet with the Internship Coordinator, Dr. Baker.
+If you are interested in completing an internship/field experience in Sociology, Anthropology, or Criminology, the first step is to meet with Dr. Baker.

 Before you complete the application, you must either attend an informational session or meet with Dr. Baker.
 After that initial meeting, the application is a two-step process: